 John Deere products are designed for efficiency and productivity.
-And by truly understanding your needs and incorporating innovative technology, we're able to offer machines that not only are more productive and more efficient, but also minimize impact on the environment.
+By truly understanding your needs and incorporating innovative technology, we're able to offer machines that are not only more productive and more efficient, but also minimize impact on the environment.
 "Product Sustainability," as it's known, is one of the best ways to offer lasting value to our employees, our business, and our world.

 Solutions to emissions

-Beginning in 2011, the United States Environmental Protection Agency required engines in new off-highway equipment to meet stringent Interim Tier 4 (IT4) emissions regulations.
-These regulations affect diesel engines with 174 hp to 750 hp and require a 90% reduction in particulate matter and a 50% reduction in oxides of nitrogen (NOx) emissions compared to Interim Tier 4 levels, while maintaining the particulate matter (PM) levels of Interim Tier 4.
+Beginning in 2014, the United States Environmental Protection Agency requires diesel engines in new off-highway equipment to meet stringent Final Tier 4 emissions regulations.
+These regulations affect diesel engines with 175 hp to 749 hp, and require an approximate 80 percent reduction in oxides of nitrogen (NOx) emissions compared to Interim Tier 4 levels, while maintaining the particulate matter (PM) levels of Interim Tier 4.

 Setting a green course with hybrid mowers

 One big worry for golf course superintendents is having their finely manicured turf damaged by hot hydraulic oil.
 Most hydraulic leaks in the reel mowers used on golf courses come from the flexible hoses that feed hydraulic oil to the reel drive.
 Those hoses get a lot of flexing as cutting units are raised and lowered throughout the day and as they move up and down to follow ground contours.